Thomas N. Downing

-Thomas Nelms Downing (February 1, 1919 – October 23, 2001) was a lawyer and politician who served nine terms as a Democratic Congressman from from 1959 to 1977.
+Thomas Nelms Downing (February 1, 1919 – October 23, 2001) was an American lawyer and politician who served nine terms as a Democratic Congressman from from 1959 to 1977.

 He was most notable for his role as chairman of the House Select Committee on Assassinations during his time in Congress.

 Biography

 Downing was born and raised in Newport News, Virginia.
 He attended Newport News High School, and graduated from Virginia Military Institute in 1940.
 After serving in the United States Army from 1942 to 1946, he attended and graduated from the University of Virginia Law School in 1948.
 He practiced as a lawyer, as well as a substitute judge of the municipal court of Warwick, Virginia.

 Congress

 In 1958 he was elected as a Democrat to Congress and was re-elected eight times, before declining to run in 1976.
 Downing served 18 years in Congress prior to retiring in 1977.